The buildup of galaxies and their spheroids: the contributions of mergers, disc instabilities and star formation: Galaxy formation model

 \subsection{Starbursts}

+Observationally, starbursts are assumed to be going on within a galaxy if its SFR or specific SFR (sSFR hereafter) is above some threshold value.
+In {\tt GALFORM}, starbursts are instead assumed to be triggered by dynamical disturbances, which are in our case galaxy mergers and disc instabilities.
 Starbursts are triggered in {\tt GALFORM} for all disc instabilities, as well as minor and major mergers mergers with a baryonic mass ratio $f_\mathrm{b}>0.05$.
 The SFR in a burst is given by

 where $M_\mathrm{cold}$ is the cold gas mass that includes the gas transferred to the spheroid as part of the triggering event, as well as any cold gas remaining from a previous starburst. $\tau_\mathrm{burst}$ is a starburst timescale given by: